 This will vary year to year and by location, just as it does when there are changes to one or more of the 9 property tax classifications with each class being treated differently for tax purposes and subject to Legislative change. (see chart below)

-In many locations the change will not be noticeable.
+The change will not be noticeable and is expected to be in the $1. to $10 range per year.
 The amount your property taxes might increase will vary year to year depending on how many seniors live within the boundaries of each of the different taxing districts (they are all different!) on your property tax bill, how many are US Citizens, and how many meet the residency qualifications to make Arizona their primary legal residence and thus pay state income taxes in Arizona.
 It will change as seniors move in or out of each of the taxing districts and as people turn 65 and qualify for the exemption.

-Keep in mind that property owners have repeatedly voted to increase their property taxes with the passage of bond issues and overrides for schools and county hospitals and to support the arts, to name a few, representing billions of dollars of debt and taxes.
-Many of the voter approved increases result in tax bill increase significantly higher than possible increases from senior exemptions.
+Keep in mind that property owners have repeatedly voted to increase their property taxes with the passage of bond issues and overrides for schools and county hospitals and to support the arts, to name a few, representing billions of dollars of debt.
+Many of the voter approved increases are for tax increase amounts higher than increases from senior exemptions.
 Helping keep seniors in their family home is surely as important as bond issues and overrides.

 - How does this affect those individuals with their homes already covered in a Living Trust?

 Living Trusts ARE COVERED in the proposed exemption!
 Living Trusts have no impact on tax liability.
 Living Trusts avoid probate and expensive probate fees while affording privacy for your financial affairs.
-Currently, property taxes still have to be paid by an individual even if the home is in a Living Trust.
 If the taxes are not paid, the Government can still automatically seize and sell the home for delinquent taxes.

 - What happens if, one spouse outlives the significant other who was 65 or older, and the surviving spouse is under 65 year old?
 What happen to the tax exemption?